 For the uninitiated, metadata is the collection of information that search engines use to determine whether your content is relevant.
 There is a broad range of metadata elements you can add to your posts and pages, but the two key ones are:

-- Title tags: This is the title that shows up on the Search Engine Results Pages (SERPs)
+- Title tags: This is the title that shows up on the SERPs.
+Keep your titles under 60 characters and make sure it is an accurate description of the page.

-The goal is to create title and meta description combinations that entice users to click on your site when it shows up in SERPs.
+The goal is to create title and meta description combinations that include the keyword you want to rank for and entice users to click on your site when it shows up in SERPs.

 Remember, you need to add metadata to all the pages on your website.
 The same also applies to any new content you publish down the road.
+Make sure there are no spelling and grammar errors, and no meta descriptions are repeated.
 The more your metadata is ‘on point,’ the greater the chance of organic traffic coming your way.

 Using Schema, your pages can show up as rich snippets.
 These are results that offer more contextual information users might be interested in.
 For example, if you publish a recipe online, you can use Schema markup to generate a snippet that displays a photograph, calorie information, cooking time, and more: